gvwilson/sensibleadventures/coriandel/coriandel.md

 "I didn't know you had friends," Vurt replied absently.
 He was still looking at my eyes.
 Right into my eyes.
 His were as black as sand pearls.
 He had a scar on his lip, not a big one, just an old split that had needed a stitch or two.
 And another one above his right eyebrow.
-His nose was bent a bit to one side, but in a good way, and his hair was cut so short that his scalp gleamed through it.
-He was very handsome.
-If he smiled, I would--- He smiled.
+His nose was bent to one side, but in a good way, and his hair was cut so short that his scalp gleamed through it.
+He was handsome.
+If he were to smile, I would say he was very handsome.

+He smiled.
 "But I'm glad to discover my error."
 He raised his palms to me and bowed.
 "May I challenge for you?"

 Oh, my heart.
 "Challenge for me?
 Valiant sir, you are presumptuous."
 No, no, that was my aunt talking, that was my aunt.
 I didn't want to be my aunt.
 "But if